For More Information About ICPE-Monroe County

 Terms

 - Charter School: A school that operates on a contract and is authorized by an entity such as a mayor’s office or university.
 The authorizer need not be local.
-A charter school receives state funding but operates independently of the local public school.
-As of 2021, a charter school cannot receive local property tax dollars as they are not accountable to the public—their school boards are private, they are not publicly elected.
+A charter school receives state funding but operates independently of the local public school district.
+As of 2024, charter schools can receive local property tax dollars in 4 counties—Lake, Marion, Vanderburgh and St. Joseph—even though charter school boards are private.

-- Education Scholarship Accounts (ESAs): A taxpayer-funded account for parents who withdraw their child from public school.
-Participating parents can receive an estimated $5,000 to $7,000 per child per year to spend on participating schools and services.
+- Education Scholarship Accounts (ESAs): A taxpayer-funded voucher account for parents who withdraw their child from public school.
+Currently only available for special education students and their siblings.

 - Homeschool: Education provided at home by a caregiver using private funds.

-- Public School: Community schools that must, by law, accept all students in their geographic boundaries.
+- Public School (also called Traditional Public School): Community schools that must, by law, accept all students in their geographic boundaries.
 In Indiana, they are publicly funded using a combination of state, federal, and local tax dollars.
 They are governed by their local community most often via an elected school board.

-- Voucher: A government subsidy for students to attend an accredited private school.
-In Indiana they are called Choice Scholarships., the majority of which are used to attend religious schools.
+- Voucher: A private or government subsidy for students to attend an accredited private school.
+In Indiana the largest voucher is called Indiana Choice Scholarships; the majority of which are used to attend religious schools.

 The Data